Morto Bay: Dardanelles Campaign

 On 18 March 1915 during the naval operations in the Dardanelles Campaign, the British battleship HMS Ocean (1898) was struck by a naval mine.
 It drifted to the Bay of Morto, and eventually sank.

 During the land battles of the Dardanelles Campaign, the Allies of World War I landed at five different beaches of Hellespont.
-They were called S, V,W,X and Y by the Allies.
+They were called S, V, W, X and Y by the Allies.
 The S-beach, which is known as Eski Hisarlık in Turkish, is the east border of the bay and Sedd el Bahr, the tip of the peninsula is to the west.
 The V beach, the main landing point, which is known as Ertuğrul in Turkish is close to the west border of the bay.
 British troops landed at both beaches on 25 April 1915.
 However, after the French troops drew back from the Anatolian side, the British troops in Eskihsarlık was replaced by the French troops.
 Now, the only French war cemetery in Gallipoli peninsula is to the north of Morto Bay.

 British battleship HMS Goliath (1898), which was situated in the Bay of Morto, was tasked to bomb Turkish positions.
 On the night of 12–13 May 1915, Ottoman destroyer Muavenet-i Milliye torpedoed her.
-This event caused the resignation of Admiral Jıhn Fisher from his post as First Sea Lord, which was followed by the resignation of Winston Churchill from the cabinet.
+This event caused the resignation of Admiral John Fisher from his post as First Sea Lord, which was followed by the resignation of Winston Churchill from the cabinet.